Sunday, June 15, 2025

 Neuroqueer Heresies: Critiquing ‘tame autistics’

 As an autistic and queer student and librarian, I’m interested in creating an Autistic Book Club.
-So I was intrigued by a statement in a related area, that of class curriculum, by Nick Walker, author of Neuroqueer Heresies.
+So I was intrigued by a statement in a related area, that of course curriculum, by Nick Walker, author of Neuroqueer Heresies.
 Walker stated that “At least 80% of the assigned readings should be by autistic authors” (pp. 405-406).

 Walker went on to add, however, that works by “tame autistics” can’t count toward this percentage and should be approached with the “explicit intent” of critiquing these authors’ “internalized oppression” (p.
 406).